bitwiseworks/python-os2/Doc/library/sqlite3.rst

 .. rubric:: Footnotes

 .. [#f1] The sqlite3 module is not built with loadable extension support by default, because some platforms (notably Mac OS X) have SQLite libraries which are compiled without this feature.
-To get loadable extension support, you must modify setup.py and remove the line that sets SQLITE_OMIT_LOAD_EXTENSION.
+To get loadable extension support, you must pass --enable-loadable-sqlite-extensions to configure.